MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/partitioningpolicy.md

 ### Hash partition key

-If the policy includes a *hash partition key*, all homogeneous extents that belong to the same partition will be assigned to the same data node in the cluster.
+If the policy includes a hash partition key, all homogeneous extents that belong to the same partition will be assigned to the same data node in the cluster.

 > [!NOTE]
 > The data partitioning operation adds significant processing load.
 We recommend applying a hash partition key on a table only under the following conditions: